-“yesterday was Pastry Day!”
-It was not declared by the UN but by me.
-The excitement of the public holidays had made me think that a day was also included in the list of public holidays.
+“Yesterday was Pastry Day!”
+It was not declared by the United Nations, but by me.
+The excitement of the public holidays had made me think that a day was also included in the list of public holidays for pastries.

 You see, I have been boasting about food blogging and vlogging lately that the possibility is becoming believable.
 Sadly, most food bloggers don’t cook.

-Mum used to bake, cakes that make me salivate even from the gate when I return from school those days.
-So…I baked the cake, and it came out black-brown!
+Mum used to bake, she baked cakes that made me salivate from the gate when I return from school those days.
+So…I baked cake, and it came out black-brown!

-It would have been easy to be dejected, but I started loving burnt cakes from that moment, I remembered that I once read that burnt food are antitoxins.
-A few friends were over, but I decided not to be overly apologetic but focus on what burnt cakes could do.
-They said they enjoyed it.
+It would have been easy to be dejected, but I started loving burnt cakes from that moment.
+I remembered reading that burnt food are antitoxins.
+As a few friends were at my place, I decided not to be overly apologetic but focus on what burnt cakes could do to the body.
+They said they enjoyed the cake in the end.

 Acceptability is greatly affected by perception, and even more so by the perception of the person in focus.